 By 1970, Taylor was considered a “declining small town” by geography scholars, and could well have become extinct, gone the way of other towns in Lafayette County, such as Springdale and Altus, which exist only as community names now.
 Taylor was an Oxford backwater, located on a road that went nowhere, and home to mainly an aging population of farmers whose children were likely to move off when they were grown, so the population of Taylor dwindled.

 The 1970 census indicated the population to be 92, eight less than the 100 needed to remain an incorporated municipality, and in 1972 Taylor’s charter was revoked.
 In 1973, Taylor citizens, along with the help of State Representative Ed Perry, persuaded the Mississippi Legislature to lower this requirement to 92; as a result the municipal charter was restored.

-The village also survived extinction, even though the train stopped running through here in the early 1980’s, because there were still several large farms and a cotton gin here.
-The old cotton gin, located behind the present post office, burned in the late 1950’s, and a new modern one was built in its current location on Highway 328 in the early 1970’s.
+The town also survived extinction, even though the train stopped running through here in the early 1980’s, because there were still several large farms and a cotton gin here.
+The old cotton gin, located behind the present post office, burned in the late 1950’s, and a new modern one was built on Highway 328 in the early 1970’s but has ceased operation recently.
 Small truck farms and a dairy farm were located here as well.

 The Artist Community